-We entered into an amended and restated letter agreement with Mr. Rudy in September 2013, as amended in January 2014, that will replace his letter agreement described above and become effective in connection with the execution and delivery of the underwriting agreement related to this offering.
-Under the amended and restated letter agreement, Mr. Rudy is entitled to an annual base salary of \$216,300, is eligible to receive an annual target performance bonus of up to 25% of his base salary as determined by the board of directors, and certain severance benefits, the terms of which are described below under "- Potential Payments Upon Termination or Change of Control."
+In September 2013, we entered into an amended and restated letter agreement with Mr. Rudy that will replace his letter agreement described above and become effective in connection with the execution and delivery of the underwriting agreement related to this offering.
+Under the amended and restated letter agreement, Mr. Rudy is entitled to an annual base salary of \$250,000, is eligible to receive an annual target performance bonus of 30% of his base salary, and certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."